-The bill also amends Section 45-8-117 of the Montana Code Annotated, updating the definitions of "drag king" and "drag queen" to emphasize their performances' sexual and provocative nature.
-It further clarifies the meaning of "drag story hour" to include sexual activities with minors present.
-Other definitions related to sexually oriented performances and businesses are also included, ensuring a comprehensive legal context for the proposed actions against drag performances.
-The bill includes provisions for severability, ensuring that if any part of the act is deemed invalid, the remaining sections will still be enforceable.
+Additionally, the bill amends existing definitions related to drag performances in Section 45-8-117 of the Montana Code Annotated.
+The definitions of "drag king" and "drag queen" have been revised to emphasize their performances' sexual and provocative nature, while the term "adult-only" has been removed from the context of where these performances may occur.
+The bill also introduces a new definition for "drag story hour," which involves drag performers reading children's books and engaging in sexual activities with minors present.
+The bill includes provisions for severability, ensuring that if any part of the act is deemed invalid, the remaining valid parts will still be in effect.

 HB0675_1(1): 45-8-117